covcom/304CEM/labs/week5/slides5.md

 ## A Better Solution

 * Use callbacks in very simple (one or two nested layers) situations
-* Use listeners for events that can happen multiple times on the same object:
+* Use listeners mainly for events that can happen _multiple times on the same object_:
     - `keyup`
     - `click`
     - etc.